Skip to main content

 • Rebuilding and recovering after extreme weather events affect your whenua, home or community.

-• Seeing stories in the news or online about climate change and feeling powerless, angry and/or fearful.
+• Seeing stories in the news or online about climate change and feeling powerless, angry or fearful.

 • Learning more about climate change and feeling overwhelmed.